Swordsmen in Double Flag Town

-Plot
+Synopsis

-A quiet teenage boy about sixteen to seventeen, Hai Ge (Gao Wei), ventures to Western China at the edge of the Gobi Desert to claim his bride, betrothed to him since birth.
-His father has just died and the lad makes his way to Double Flag Town, the dusty border town with no marshal or governor to keep its townsfolk safe.
-Along his way he meets Desert Eagle, a fighter who allegedly robs the rich to feed the poor.
-Desert Eagle invites him to look him up in case he encounters any trouble.
+Haige, a quiet teenage boy, travels to the edge of the Gobi Desert in western China to marry Haomei, who has been betrothed to him before both of them were born.
+He makes his way to Double Flag Town, a lawless, dusty border town.
+Along the way, he meets Desert Eagle, a bandit who robs the rich to help the poor.
+Desert Eagle tells the boy to find him if he encounters any trouble.

-Hai Ge manages to find young Hao Mei (Zhang Manna), his betrothed, and her father, who is lame in one leg and who runs a restaurant in the town.
-At first Hao Mei feels disgusted by the dirty, unkempt boy, but gradually succumbs to his taciturn charms.
-It appears also that Hai Ge has inherited martial arts skills from his late father—he keeps the long daggers in his boots which once made his late father a consummate fighter.
+Haige finds Haomei and her father, who has lost one leg and runs a restaurant in town.
+At first, Haomei feels disgusted by the dirty, unkempt boy but she gradually succumbs to his taciturn charms.
+It appears that Haige has been well-trained in martial arts by his late father, and has inherited the latter's long daggers.